 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This banana cake is light and fluffy, making it a perfect cake for parties.
-I like to add walnuts and chocolate chips to this banana cake recipe, but you can leave them out if you prefer.
+We like to add walnuts and chocolate chips to this banana cake recipe, but you can leave them out if you prefer.
 Be sure to sift the flour in this banana cake recipe.
 That's what makes this banana cake recipe light.
 But it's the chocolate ganache frosting that makes it special.
-If you don't have time to refrigerated the frosting overnight, a few hours, or just until is is thickened and cooled completely, will be just fine, though the frosting will not get quite so fluffy when you beat it with the electric mixer.
+If you don't have time to refrigerate the frosting overnight, a few hours, or just until it is thickened and cooled completely, will be just fine, though the frosting will not get quite so fluffy when you beat it with the electric mixer.

 Edited by Katie Workman

 - 8 ounces chopped semisweet (or bittersweet) chocolate